Some birds may be less afraid of humans after pandemic, study suggests

 The findings “completely defied their expectations,” UCLA officials said.

 Biologists apparently have two working theories as to how wild birds get used to living around people in densely populated areas.
-The first is called habituation: birds that encounter large numbers of humans become less fearful over time, and birds that don’t come in contact with humans become more fearful.
+The first is called habituation, in which birds that encounter large numbers of humans become less fearful over time and birds that don’t come in contact with humans become more fearful.

 The other theory is that birds that live in cities are there in part because they are already less fearful of humans to begin with.

-The findings of the UCLA study goes against both of those existing theories.
+The findings of the UCLA study go against both of those existing theories.

-She said unexpected events like the pandemic really “bring into focus” what we often don’t know or understand about animals because the opportunity to study and test them under unusual conditions simply don’t happen.
+She said unexpected events such as the pandemic really “bring into focus” what we often don’t know or understand about animals because the opportunity to study and test them under unusual conditions simply doesn’t happen.

+The study could also provide hope for other species of North American birds that have seen dramatic population reductions, due in large part to human disturbances in their natural habitats.